sylodev/documentation/docs/tags/responder.md

 ## `{responder.channel;channel}`

 Set the channel the message will be sent to.
-THe channel must support sending messages.
+The channel must support sending messages.

 ## `{responder.reset}`